-All directors, other than Curtis A. Sampson, receive a monthly retainer of \$850, plus \$600 for each Board meeting and each committee meeting attended and \$300 for each Board or committee meeting in which the director participates by phone.
+All directors, other than Curtis A. Sampson, receive a monthly retainer of \$1000, plus \$1400 for each Board meeting attended and \$1200 for each committee meeting attended, and \$500 for each Board or committee meeting in which the director participates by phone.
+In addition, chairs of standing committees of the Board receive an annual fee of \$1000.
 Messrs.
-Freeman, W. Sampson and Pint, in consideration for their additional services as members of the Executive Committee, are paid an additional monthly retainer of \$250.
+Freeman, Wayne.
+Sampson and Pint, in consideration for their additional services as members of the Executive Committee, are paid an additional monthly retainer of \$250.
 Mr. C. Sampson received no additional cash compensation for service on the Board.